metapolator/metapolator/elements-of-design.md

 ![](http://mmiworks.net/metapolator/trainof4.png)

-Giving everything its place is looks like this:
+Giving everything its place it looks like this:

 ![](http://mmiworks.net/metapolator/refined6.png)